 - describe what a student will be able to do to demonstrate their knowledge.

-Learning outcomes statements often follow the following structure Audience, Behavior, Condition, Degree of proficiency.
+Student learning outcomes statements often follow the following structure Audience, Behavior, Condition, Degree of proficiency.

 Ex.
 Students will compare and contrast opposing positions in the death penalty debate, in writing, and providing legal precedents for each.

-A - Since learning outcomes always refer to your students, Audience may appear only once above a bulleted list of outcome or may be inferred.
+A - Since student learning outcomes always refer to your students, Audience may appear only once above a bulleted list of outcome or may be inferred.

-B - The Behavior refers to an outward demonstration of learning.
+B - Behavior refers to an outward demonstration of learning.
 A behavior or action that is observable and measurable.
 Here is a list of measurable action verbs related to each type of knowing in Blooms taxonomy.

-C - Condition refers to the context in which B will ocur: Examples may include: "When presented with a case study," "On a multiple choice test," "Orally," "In writing," "Before a panel of judges"....
+C - Condition refers to the context in which B will occur: Examples may include: "When presented with a case study," "On a multiple choice test," "Orally," "In writing," "Before a panel of judges"....

-Learning Outcome Resources
+Student Learning Outcome Resources

 Objective Builder Tool: an interactive tool from the University of Central Florida, Center for Distributed Learning